 Hope for Justice identifies and rescues victims, advocates on their behalf, provides restorative care which rebuilds lives and trains frontline professionals to tackle slavery.

-From five offices across three continents we operate a proven multi-disciplinary model based on years of combined experience.
+From six offices across three continents we operate a proven multi-disciplinary model based on years of combined experience.

 We train frontline professionals such as the police, care homes, doctors and outreach programs to identify victims and/or work appropriately with them.

 Our specialist Investigators identify victims of human trafficking, build bridges of trust with them and remove them from situations of exploitation.

 We secure criminal and civil justice for victims and advocate for access to housing and health services and the cancellation of debts created by traffickers.

 We work with victims to overcome trauma and rebuild their lives.
 Our restorative care homes offer tailored programs and we help partners develop accredited programs too.

 We use the word ‘rescue’ when the intervention of our specialist staff directly removes a victim of human trafficking from a situation of exploitation or from a profound vulnerability to exploitation.